 This is the good news regarding how far ECM technologies have moved forward.
 As a result, remote workers can share and edit documents from anywhere with workflows, audit trails and version control.
 At the same time, companies can keep sensitive data protected behind firewalls.
-Not to mention, this proves vital in terms of disaster recovery where file syncing can be utilized offsite for an improved backup and recovery system.
+This proves vital in terms of disaster recovery where file syncing can be utilized offsite for an improved backup and recovery system.

 Plus, all your content is on-brand.
-When you think of the fact that employees can produce thousands of documents, presentations and emails daily–you want a system that keeps all those files in alignment with the latest company standards.
+When you think of the fact that employees can produce thousands of documents, presentations and emails daily--you want a system that keeps all those files aligned with the latest company standards.

-Not to mention, without centralized governance, your company faces the consistent risk of legal incompliance.
+Without centralized governance, your company faces the risk of legal non-compliance.
 Furthermore, since Templafy is a Microsoft Gold Partner, it can streamline and govern all employee communications created in Microsoft Office 365.

 Instead, they want the ability to share content smoothly and securely.

-While every organization has unique objectives and needs, a cloud-based ECM solution offers a collaborative solution that puts a priority on security.
+While every organization has unique objectives and needs, a cloud-based ECM solution offers a collaborative solution that prioritizes security.
 Connections can be made on everything from service contracts to customer correspondence to marketing materials and more.
-When authorized users need to know the whole story around a project, they can find it — easily.
+When authorized users need to know the whole story around a project, they can find it - easily.

 Learn more about how Templafy’s document generation platform supports enterprises: